ucsd-cse12-f20/ucsd-cse12-f20.github.io/index.md

 You'll be submitting your classwork and seeing grading feedback through a tool called <a href="http://gradescope.com/" target="_blank">Gradescope</a>.

-You'll be receiving starter code through a service called <a href="https://github.com" target="_blank">Github</a>.
-You aren't required to have an account to complete coursework, but it can be useful for you to make one.

 ### <a id="b:engage" href="#b:engage">Engagement</a>